12 Bad Event Planning Habits And How To Avoid Them

 Attention to details, attendee engagement, expectations management.
 There is consensus about the anatomy of outstanding events.
 What about when things go wrong?
-Are there habits we can change to make our events successful?
+Are there bad event planning habits we can change to make our events successful?
 You betcha!

 You should know by now, I despise the ‘you should do this’, ‘you should do that’ talk.
 I hate cheap advice.